Jaboom/InvoiceMe/README.md

 ## Stage 2
 ### UI design
-- revise UI design
+- revise UI design (Happy as is)
-- sort TAB functions on all forms
+- sort TAB functions on all forms (Done)

 ### Scripting
 - Print form  to print Inovices				(Done)